MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - In [Microsoft Forms](/office365/servicedescriptions/microsoft-forms-service-description), B2B member users might not be able to access forms.

-- In [Microsoft Power BI](/power-bi/enterprise/service-admin-azure-ad-b2b#who-can-you-invite), B2B member users might require license assignment in addition to having an untested experience.
-Power BI preview for B2B members as part of a multitenant organization is expected.
+- In [Microsoft Power BI](/power-bi/enterprise/service-admin-azure-ad-b2b#who-can-you-invite), B2B member users are not yet supported.
+B2B guest users can continue to access Power BI dashboards.

-- In [Microsoft Power Apps](/power-platform/), [Microsoft Dynamics 365](/dynamics365/), and other workloads, B2B member users might require license assignment.
-Experiences for B2B members are untested.
+- In [Microsoft Power Apps](/power-platform/), [Microsoft Dynamics 365](/dynamics365/), and related workloads, B2B member users may have restricted functionality.
+For more information, see [Invite users with Microsoft Entra B2B collaboration](/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration).

 ## B2B users or B2B members